crazyhamster09/repo/README.md

-# Ruby Newbie: my code -Code for the course. - Ideas -Notes
+# Ruby Newbie: my code -Code for the course. -Ideas -Notes